Welcome to Wolsingham

 Visit their Facebook page here.

-Black Lion, Meadhope Street, Wolsingham
+Black Lion, Meadhope Street

 Hidden away a minute from the Market Place, this welcoming, comfortable gem is a great place to relax.
 The open fire features in the single, open plan room, with a pool table to the rear and TV for sports.
 Noted for its award winning beers and ciders.